Flagsmith/flagsmith-docs/docs/managing-features.md

 and then optionally:

-* A String of text - the `Flag Value`
+* A String/Integer/Float value - the `Flag Value`

 or

-* A selected Multivariate value - the `Flag Value`
+* A selected Multivariate String/Integer/Float - the `Flag Value`

 You are free to use either the `Flag State`, or the `Flag Value` or a combination of both `Flag State` and `Flag Value` within each flag.
 You dont have to provide or use a `Flag Value`.
 If you just want a boolean flag, you can just ignore the `Flag Value` altogether.

-## Multivariate Flags

-You can create a Multivariate Flag if you want the `Flag Value` to be one value out of a selection that you define.
-Multivariate Flags are useful in 2 core use-cases:

-1. You want to be able to control the `Flag Value` from a pre-selected list.
-2. You want to run an A/B test.
-[Learn more here](/ab-testing/).

 ## Examples of Use